arangodb/docs/3.5/hot-backup-restore-limitations.md

 Global Transaction Lock
 -----------------------

-In order to be able to create consistent backups, it is mandatory to get a very brief global transaction lock across the entire installation.
+In order to be able to create consistent hot backups, it is mandatory to get a very brief global transaction lock across the entire installation.
 In single server deployments constant invocation of very long running transactions could prevent that from ever happening during a timeout period.